Download the Breakout Session Descriptions Here

 Friday, 10:00 a.m. to 10:50 a.m. in Rooms 11-12

-Updates on the latest Title IX regulations and how they affect schools.
+Updates on the latest Title IX regulations, the content of the new regulations and how they affect

 Pain in the “App” Version 2.0: The Intersection of the Law with Social Media